inbo/tutorials/content/tutorials/spatial_transform_balanced_samples/index.md

 <img src="/images/tutorials/spatial_transform_balanced_samples/filter-circle-1.png" width="80%" />

-... but then, your sample size changes (lost about 20% of points).
+... but then, your sample size changes (lost about 20% of points, but the number is never exact).
 So this is not of general use.

 Below, I will demonstrate how to create a circular area covered with the defined number of random points, by means of a simple polar coordinate transformation.